adobe/-aepsdk-notificationcontent-ios/Documentation/Sources/handle-click-url.md

 ## Overview

-This guide explains how to handle click URLs in notification templates for iOS applications.
+This guide explains how to custom handle click URL on notification templates built by AEPNotificationContent SDK.

 ## Creating a Custom NotificationViewController